 Right after graduation I worked on Tacoma Mayor Bill Baarsma’s campaign.
 We won.
 Then I went on to do the AmeriCorps program here in Pierce County with the local United Way.
 I coordinated the youth program, helping to engage high school and middle school aged youth to a lifetime of service to the community.

 I’ve worked in politics for a while after that, managing and consulting on political campaigns.
 I was the chief of staff for a legislator in Olympia for 2 years and am now the Conservation Director for the Cascade Land Conservancy – the regional land trust, responsible for preserving treasured landscapes from the slopes of Mount Rainier to downtown Tacoma.

 Why and how did you decide to take the career path you did?

-Are there any aspects of the Politics and Government major of your UPS education that have served you particularly well?
+Are there any aspects of the Politics and Government major or your UPS education in general that have served you particularly well?

-Do you have any advice of what our students should (or should not) make certain to do while still in school?
+Do you have any advice about what our students should make certain they do (or don’t do!) while still in school?

 Do what makes you happy and seems meaningful in your life!
 Study abroad if you want to (I didn’t, but did many activities during my career that were very important to me).
 Don’t pursue a degree or career that seems plain uninteresting or unimportant to you.
 Don’t go to graduate school right after undergrad simply because you think you are out of options.
 There are countless things you can do to slowly transition out of college to ground yourself i.e. AmeriCorps, Peace Corps, work for a non-profit, volunteer or get paid work on a political campaign.

 Do whatever you can to not get stuck in a rut.
 Take challenging classes and take classes from a broad cross-section of professors because you will quickly learn the communication styles that resonate with you best.